Robyn Mary Barker

-Robyn M. Barker (born 1948) is an Honorary Research Associate of the South Australian Herbarium.
-She now works part-time, her duties include maintenance of the Vascular Plant Census for the State.
-Barker's research interests also include systematics and several plant genera.
-She is a life member of the Australian Systematic Botany Society.
-Some of the species named and described by Barker include Hakea bicornata, H. horrida, H. oligoneura and H. pendens.
+Robyn M. Barker (born 1948) is an Honorary Research Associate at the South Australian Herbarium.
+She currently works part-time, and her duties include maintaining of the Vascular Plant Census for the State.
+Barker's research interests focus on systematics and several plant genera.
+She is also a life member of the Australian Systematic Botany Society.
+Among the species she has named and described are Hakea bicornata, H. horrida, H. oligoneura and H. pendens.